MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/deployment/upgrading-to-ad-fs-in-windows-server.md

 Server 2016, the farm behavior level (FBL) was introduced to AD FS.
 The FBL is farm-wide setting that determines the features the AD FS farm can use.

-Administrators can add new federation servers to an existing Windows Server farm in "mixed mode".
+Administrators can add new federation servers to an existing Windows Server farm in "mixed mode."
 Mixed mode operates at the same farm behavior level as the original farm to ensure consistent behavior.
 Features of the newer Windows Server AD FS versions can't be configured or used.